Structure and statistical organization of the stationary state of the Oslo model: Classification of recurrent configurations

 As $\delta_r$ is invariant in a class (see Proposition \ref{prop:delta class inv}), we can take $r\in\recurnat$.
-Now, it suffices to consider the following choice of $\evol\in\evolution$: start from $a_1M_L$ and dissipate, using only $\instr{q}$ instructions, all the stones one after another.
-Do so by always choosing to dissipate the leftmost (waiting) stone of the intermediate configuration which is missing in the final configuration $r$.
-Along this procedure, we will dissipate height by height, from the top to the bottom and, for fixed height, from right to left the stones.
+Now, it suffices to consider the following avalanche: start from $a_1\zcfg{2_L}$ and dissipate, using only $\instr{q}$ instructions, all the stones one after another.
+Do so by always choosing to dissipate the leftmost (waiting) stone (of the intermediate configuration) which is missing in the final configuration $r$.
+Along this procedure, we dissipate level by level, from the top to the bottom and, for fixed height, from right to left the stones.
 When all the necessary stones are dissipated, we just stabilize the remaining waiting units with $\instr{p}$ and we obtain the desired $r$ configuration.
-Notice that along the procedure, \emph{all the downwards movements $y-1$} necessary to dissipate a given stone at height $y$ happen sequentially at the right of the system where a cluster of $y$ waiting units exists (see Figure \ref{fig:order dissip delta}.
-This must be true as we enforced the dissipation to deal with stones height by height from the top to the bottom.
+Notice that along the procedure, \emph{all the $y-1$ downwards movements} necessary to dissipate a given stone at height $y$ happen sequentially at the right of the system where a cluster of $y$ waiting units exists (see Figure \ref{fig:order dissip delta}).
+This must be true as we enforced the dissipation to be performed with stones level by level.
 Now, to unstabilize a cluster of $y$ adjacent waiting units, we need at least one \instr{q} instruction executed, and all the other waiting units can execute \instr{p} or \instr{q} indifferently.
-So, for each stone at $y$, we can have a number in $\llbracket 0,y-1 \rrbracket$ of \instr{p} instructions compatible with the dissipation process.
+So, for each stone at the level~$y$, we can have a number in $\llbracket 0,y-1 \rrbracket$ of \instr{p} instructions compatible with the dissipation process.
 The upper bound $y-1$ is maximal, otherwise the stone cannot be dissipated and must stop before reaching the sink.
-Adding up the contribution from all dissipated stones (all above height $1$ since $r\in\recurnat$) entails relation \eqref{eq:decomp NESS prob}. \end{proof}
+Adding up the contribution from all dissipated stones entails relation \eqref{eq:decomp NESS prob}. \end{proof}